 Avoid things that can exacerbate the sores or discomfort you already have, like acidic drinks, alcohol, and hot or spicy food.
 Getting a metallic taste in your mouth is common, so use plastic cutlery.
 Rinsing your mouth with salt water or water mixed with baking soda may also help ease some symptoms and keep your mouth clean.
 If friends or family are bringing you meals, let them know what foods and drinks bother you.

 This is another situation where admitting that you’re struggling can go a long way in helping others help you.
-It sucks to not be able to eat certain foods or gag at the texture of yogurt.
-It’s okay to tell people that you have different dietary needs now.
-(And if you really can’t stand Aunt Carol’s cooking to begin with, then you have a great excuse not to eat it!)
+It sucks to not be able to eat certain foods or gag at the texture of yogurt, and it’s okay to tell people that you have different dietary needs now.
+(And, bonus, if you really can’t stand Aunt Carol’s cooking to begin with, then you have a great excuse not to eat it.)